 At St Mary’s we would be honoured to walk alongside you in this difficult time and pray for you.
 Funeral services at St Mary’s are possible for anyone with a connection to the Church or village.
 However all funerals must be organised through one of our many dedicated and professional local Funeral Directors who will make contact with St Mary’s on your behalf.

-The Churchyard at St Mary’s is now full for all new burials having been extended twice in previous centuries.
-However the civil parish runs Row Park cemetery which is next to St Mary’s own graveyard.
-Your Funeral Director can talk you through arranging a burial in Row Park, the minister who takes the funeral can preside over the burial in Row Park after the service.
+Although the Churchyard is closed there is plenty of space to do burials in Row Park Cemetery which is adjacent to the Churchyard.
+The civil parish runs Row Park cemetery.
+Your Funeral Director can talk you through arranging a burial in Row Park, the minister who takes the funeral can preside over the burial in Row Park Cemetery after the service.

 All other enquiries about Row Park Cemetery must be made through Lytchett Matravers Parish Council who administer the area.